JimmyBao22/Prog5/README.md

-# Boggle-Game
+# Word-Hunt

-A variant of Word Hunt: a word game played with random letters arranged in a square grid.
+A word game played with random letters arranged in a square grid (aka Boggle).

 The object of the game is to identify—in this grid of letters—words that satisfy the following conditions:
 - The word must be at least four letters long.